 (3) A demonstration for the purposes of subregulation (1) must be supported by adequate documentation.

-[Regulation 22 amended in Gazette 30 Dec 2011 p.
+[Regulation 22 amended: Gazette 30 Dec 2011 p.
 5549.]

 23. Adequacy of design etc.

 (1) The safety case for a facility must describe the means by which the operator of the facility will ensure the adequacy of such of the design, construction, installation, modification or maintenance of the facility as are relevant to the activities that will, or are likely to, take place at, or in connection with, the facility.